This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Career and Mount Sinai

-A native of New York, Dr. Flores has never strayed far from the city in his career.
-After residencies in Brigham and Women’s Hospital and the Dana-Farber Cancer Institute in Boston, he worked at Memorial Sloan Kettering Cancer Center and held a position as an associate professor of cardiothoracic surgery.
-He then accepted a position at Mount Sinai Medical Center, where he is now the chief of thoracic surgery.
+A New York native, Dr. Flores has never strayed far from the city.
+After residencies in Brigham and Women’s Hospital and the Dana-Farber Cancer Institute in Boston, he worked at Memorial Sloan Kettering Cancer Center.
+He served as an associate professor of cardiothoracic surgery.
+He then accepted a position at Mount Sinai Medical Center, where he is now chief of thoracic surgery.

-In addition to leading research that has developed less invasive surgical procedures for mesothelioma and other thoracic cancers, Dr. Flores is also a leading educator.
-He has led the way in teaching other surgeons how to perform minimally-invasive procedures, particularly the VATS lobectomy he was instrumental in developing.
+In addition to research, Dr. Flores is also a leading educator.
+He actively instructs surgeons in minimally-invasive procedures, particularly the VATS lobectomy he was instrumental in developing.

 Research and Development of Surgical Mesothelioma Treatments

-One of the most important areas of research for Dr. Flores has been developing and improving upon surgical procedures used to treat mesothelioma.
-He was first moved by the challenges patients faced after undergoing an extrapleural pneumonectomy.
-This radical surgery is one of the few current ways that mesothelioma has a possibility of being cured, but it leaves patients with only one lung and greatly reduces quality of life.
+One important area of research for Dr. Flores has been improving surgical procedures used to treat mesothelioma.
+He was first moved by the challenges patients faced after an extrapleural pneumonectomy.
+This radical surgery offers a possible cure for some patients, but it leaves them with only one lung, greatly reducing their quality of life.

-Dr. Flores has worked on developing better surgical treatments to manage mesothelioma while improving quality of life.
-His work has included developing VATS lobectomy.
-This is minimally-invasive procedure that uses video-assisted thoracic surgical (VATS) techniques.
-His research proved that this surgery was as successful as a similar procedure that involves opening up the chest cavity.
-He also found that it led to fewer complications and better recovery times.
-In another study, Dr. Flores found that removing just part of the pleura in pleural mesothelioma patients was an effective treatment that improved quality of life.
+This technique proves as successful as a similar procedure that opens up the chest cavity.
+He also found that VATS lobectomy led to fewer complications and better recovery times.
+In another study, Dr. Flores found removing just part of the pleura was an effective treatment for pleural mesothelioma that significantly improved quality of life.